 This is the second article I’m publishing on Substack, but it should have been the first.
 I want to dive into RARE SENSE, why it’s important, and how it might help you.

-At its core, RARE SENSE is a mind fitness theory and practice.
-It’s primarily based on lessons I learned while working for years to overcome my own mental health and chronic illness issues.
+At its core, RARE SENSE is a mental health theory and practice.
+However, I prefer to use the term mind fitness.
+It’s proactive, positive, and doesn’t carry the connotations or baggage associated with mental health.
+RARE SENSE is primarily based on lessons I learned while working for years to overcome my mental health and chronic illness issues.
 Throughout this journey, I saw dozens of practitioners, ingested thousands of supplements, racked up hundreds of pages of lab results, read countless books, and tried all sorts of unorthodox treatments.
 It was an experience that taught me one critical lesson—the extent to which many of the solutions to my problems were within the power of my mind.
-RARE SENSE represents the application of that key learning, based upon the best practices I’ve found, into a structured and cohesive mental health approach.
+RARE SENSE represents the application of that key learning, based upon the best practices I’ve found, into a structured and cohesive approach.

 Throughout any forthcoming content, I will not claim to be able to treat or cure anything.
 I’m not a doctor or a psychiatrist.
 Nor am I discrediting the expertise of people with those titles.
 I simply assert to be a sufferer who’s been down nearly every rabbit hole and tried almost any potential remedy over the last decade.
-I think that counts for something in the realm of credibility regarding the concept I’m presenting here.
+That counts for something in the realm of credibility regarding the concept I’m presenting here.
 You don’t need a fancy degree or license to inquire within, be not dumb, and figure it out.

 We’ve got a better chance of survival if we work together.
 Do you understand?
 If we stay together, we survive.